Majority of Brazilians support impeaching Bolsonaro, poll shows

 “I meet with 100 people per month about the most varied topics imaginable,” he told Radio Gaucha in southern Brazil.
 “I took measures in this case.”

-In addition to the vaccine scandal, uncovered amid an ongoing Senate investigation, a pair of deadly coronavirus waves this year have chipped away at the popularity of the former army captain, who has consistently downplayed the pandemic's severity and sown doubts about the safety of vaccines.
+In addition to the vaccine scandal, uncovered amid an ongoing Senate investigation, a pair of deadly coronavirus waves this year have chipped away at the popularity of the former army captain here, who has consistently downplayed the pandemic's severity and sown doubts about the safety of vaccines.

 Datafolha surveyed 2,074 Brazilians face-to-face on July 7 and 8.
 The poll has a margin of error of 2 percentage points, meaning results could vary by that much either way.